by Deborah Proctor

 2) Pulling a generic image off a "Google search"

 "Internet images are a very low quality.
-Even more importantly, though,you never know where those images came from."
+Even more importantly, though, you never know where those images came from - or whether you can obtain a license to use them commercially."
 You certainly don't want to be the children's facility that inadvertently used the photo of an abducted child on their marketing flyer.
 (Yes - this actually happened!)

 3) Believing that Photoshop can fix EVERYTHING